GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 > to reconstruct the saved node network.
 If you're ever struggling to find a way of scripting
 > something in the documentation, it can be handy to construct a network by hand and then open
 > the .gfr file in a text editor for use as a cheat sheet.
 Similarly, you can use _Ctrl+C_
-> to copy a network from the NodeGraph, and paste it as code into the ScriptEditor with _Ctrl+V_.
+> to copy a network from the GraphEditor, and paste it as code into the ScriptEditor with _Ctrl+V_.
 >
 > Finally, since Gaffer is open source, you'll often find inspiration and examples in the
 > [source code itself][4].